mateoclarke/brigadesandpoliticalaction/README.md

-# Brigades and Poltical Action
+# Brigades and Political Action

 Code for America has gotten a number of questions about how Brigades should approach political activism given the current political situation in this country.